 How do I store eggnog cookies?

-To maintain freshness, store eggnog cookies in an airtight container at room temperature.
-They can typically last for up to one week.
-For longer-term storage, they freeze well for up to three months.
+Keep them in an airtight container at room temp for up to a week.
+For longer storage, freeze them for up to three months.

 Can I make eggnog cookies gluten-free?